ietf-wg-dnsop/draft-ietf-dnsop-qdcount-is-one/draft-ietf-dnsop-qdcount-is-one.md

 # QDCOUNT is (usually) One

-A brief summary of the guidance provided in the existing DNS specification for the use of QDCOUNT can be found in {{Survey}}.
+A brief summary of the guidance provided in the existing DNS specification ({{!RFC1035}} and many other documents) for the use of QDCOUNT can be found in {{Survey}}.
 While the specification is clear in many cases, in the specific case of OPCODE = 0 there is some ambiguity which this document aims to eliminate.

 # Updates to RFC 1035